bryanlincoln/gjams-2019-quack/README.md

 ## Credits
 This game was made by a group of 3 computer science students located in Goiânia, Brazil.
 This game was developed within 12 hours.
  - Bryan (me, bryanufg@gmail.com) programmed and modeled;
- - Luana (luanagbmartins@gmail.com) programmed and designed the level;
+ - Luana ([@luanagbmartins](https://github.com/luanagbmartins) / luanagbmartins@gmail.com) programmed and designed the level;
- - Rennan (rennanelit@gmail.com) designed the game and the sounds.
+ - Rennan ([@rennan11](https://github.com/rennan11) / rennanelit@gmail.com) designed the game and the sounds.

-In-game sound effects provided by Soundsnap.
+In-game sound effects downloaded from Soundsnap.
-In-game font "Gloria Hallelujah" provided by Kimberly Geswein.
+In-game font "Gloria Hallelujah" by Kimberly Geswein, downloaded from Google Fonts.